leftfieldlabs/countdown-assignment/README.md

 **Do a critique:** The current implementation isn't perfect.
 How could it be improved?

 * Pick an area of improvement to implement.
+  * I will be improving the User Facing component of the countdown, making it more engaging.
 * What would happen to the current code if the date were changed, the page layout was changed or the format was changed?
+  * The current code only allows the date to be changed by the programmer since it is hard coded.
+  * If the page layout was changed there needs to be styling applied to the App, since there is basically no css for the website to adhere to.
+  * As far as formatting changes, the format of the data that is input for the date props does not have any error handlers in case it is not input correctly.
+Incorrect inputs would break the app.
 * Does the current implementation follow best practices for HTML, CSS, JS and React?
+  * There is no HTML unless you count jsx, CSS needs to have more styling, as well as mobile friendly styling/media queries to ensure proper styling on mobile.
+  * There is one hard coded value for the date which is not a best practice.
+  * Although there is nothing logically wrong with using a class based react component, functional components offer better simplicity and readability, and more libraries and tools are optomized for a React app built using functional components.

 **Spice it up:** Let's be honest, this countdown could be a whole lot more exciting.

 * What could you do to create a greater sense of urgency?
+  * I think the size, and color of the timer numbers could set the tone as the timer ends.
 * How would you make this countdown more aesthetically pleasing?
+  * I plan on using R3F to bring in 3D elements to the countdown, along with color.
+It is a birthday timer at the end of the day.
 * Trust your design instincts, and explain how your design choices impact the user experience
+  *

 ## Getting Started with Create React App